 Some firms across sectors noted a number of enhancements to credit risk management processes.
 Changes to reporting of exposures at a counterparty level and by industry were cited across sectors.
 Also, enhancements to limit frameworks and regular diligence around monitoring limits and escalation of breaches were commonly cited.
 Regular "watchlists" of counterparties, industries and/or countries under stress have also been developed.
-Improvements in systems that enabled more detailed reporting quickly accompanied the improvements in processes.
+Improvements in systems to enable more detailed reporting quickly accompanied the improvements in processes.

 Most supervisors across sectors noted problems related to firms' regulatory capital models dealing with credit risk.
 Also, supervisors noted an increasing awareness of differing levels of conservatism among firms.
-Supervisors thought that regulators had changed in their own risk appetite for approving model applications and waivers.
+Survey respondents thought that regulators had changed their own approaches for approving models and waivers but did not intend to preclude the use of internal models for regulatory capital purposes.

 Firms and supervisors discussed the move away from reliance on external credit rating agency (CRA) counterparty ratings.
 Some firms commented that they were moving towards a paradigm that encompassed reliance upon both external and internal models with external ratings acting as a constructive reference point.
 Firms commented that they placed more importance on qualitative analysis of counterparties.
 Post-financial crisis, US insurance regulators held joint meetings and public hearings to assess the unprecedented volatility in CRA ratings for structured securities.
 As a result of these assessments, they decided to eliminate reliance on CRA ratings for non-agency residential mortgage-backed securities in 2009.
-That decision was expanded to include non-agency commercial mortgage-backed securities in 2010.
+That decision was expanded to include non-agency commercial MBS in 2010.
 US insurance regulators continue to monitor the reliability of CRA ratings and the appropriateness of that reliance as it pertains to assigning credit quality designations for insurers' bond and preferred stock holdings.